Kendall Walton, "Morals in Fiction and Fictional Morality"

 ii.
 Author can't make immoral things moral in fiction

-(1) People in the fiction who beat up children are good people
+(1) People in the fiction who beat up children are not good people, even if the story says they are

 d.
 Authors do not have the same freedom to manipulate moral characteristics of their fictional world that they have to alter other aspects